grpc/grpc.github.io/docs/quickstarts/objective-c-quickstart.md

 $ ./greeter_server &
 ```

-Change directory to `examples/objective-c/helloworld`, clean up and reinstall Pods for
+Change directory to `examples/objective-c/helloworld`, then clean up and reinstall Pods for
 the client app with the following commands:

 ```sh